Find answers to commonly asked questions below.

 Elucid’s product offering consists of three key components:

-We also enroll small-scale producers in national health insurance, manage renewals, and share medical data with national health authorities.
+We also enroll producers and workers in national health insurance, manage renewals, and share medical data with national health authorities.
 To ensure quality care, we assess partnering health facilities, implement improvement plans, and provide training and infrastructure upgrades.
 Additionally, we partner with local service providers to offer mobile clinics and support existing health facilities, enhancing their capacity to deliver essential and specialized services.

 Elucid sets itself apart by targeting the root causes of social issues in supply chains, focusing especially on poor health.
 Our unique approach to addressing sustainability challenges focuses primarily on SDG 3: Good Health and Well-being, aiming to ensure healthy lives and promote well-being for all ages.
 By prioritizing health, our initiative also advances several other SDGs: